Welcome to today's edition of the Rush 24-7 podcast.

 You'll surrender all of your liquids except your saliva, but you won't support the war effort.

-I mean, it's one thing to be flexible and able to adjust to a temporary situation, but do you really expect you, your children and their children to continue on this legacy, remembering it one day a year?
+I mean, it's one thing to be flexible and able to adjust to a temporary situation, but do you really expect you, your children, and their children to continue on this legacy, remembering it one day a year?

 You've been complaining, the American left's been complaining all along that everybody should sacrifice.

-So what they really mean by that is that the rich should be hit with higher taxes.
+So, what they really mean by that is that the rich should be hit with higher taxes.

-You want to sacrifice, support the war effort instead of undermining it.
+Support the war effort instead of undermining it.

 Because there's a hard, cold reality out there, ladies and gentlemen, that we must face.

-America is at war with Islamo fascism, and American liberals are at war with America.
+America is at war with Islamo-fascism, and American liberals are at war with America.

 And there is no doubt, make no mistake about it.